 If the position of the electron is measured accurately to its size (10-10m), then the error in the measurement of its velocity will be equal or larger than 106m or 1000Km.

 Heisenberg principle applies to only dual-natured microscopic particles and not to a macroscopic particle whose wave nature is very small.

 Electromagnetic radiations and microscopic matter waves exhibit a dual nature of mass/ momentum and wave character.
 Position and velocity/momentum of macroscopic matter waves can be determined accurately, simultaneously.
 For example, the location and speed of a moving car can be determined at the same time, with minimum error.
 But, in microscopic particles, it will not be possible to fix the position and measure the velocity/momentum of the particle simultaneously.

 An electron in an atom has a mass of 9.91 × 10-31Kg.
 Naked eyes will not see such small particles.
 A powerful light may collide with the electron and illuminate it.
 Illumination helps in identifying and measuring the position of the electron.
 The collision of the powerful light source, while helping in identification increases the momentum of the electron and makes it move away from the initial position.
-Thus, when fixing the position, velocity /momentum of the particle would have changed from the original value.
-Hence when the position is exact, error occurs in the measurement of velocity or momentum.
+Thus, when fixing the position, the velocity /momentum of the particle would have changed from the original value.
+Hence, when the position is exact the error occurs in the measurement of velocity or momentum.
 In the same way, the measurement of momentum accurately will change the position.

 Hence, at any point in time, either position or momentum can only be measured accurately.

 A striking thought experiment illustrating the uncertainty principle is Bohr’s / Heisenberg’s Gamma-ray microscope.
 To observe a particle, say an electron, we shine it with the light ray of wavelength λ and collect the Compton scattered light in a microscope objective whose diameter subtends an angle θ with the electron as shown in the figure below